grantwilk/cs4981-gpu-accelerated-render/README.md

 # GPU/CUDA Accelerated 3D Wireframe Rendering Engine

 ## Summary
-This project is our groups final project for our CS4981 GPU programming course.
+This project is our group's final project for our CS4981 GPU Programming course.

 ## Build and Run Instructions
 1. Run the command `cmake .` in the directory containing `CMakeLists.txt`